Huge List of Dementia Activities

 Dementia activity supplies

-I highly recommend gathering supplies for multiple activities at the time.
+I highly recommend gathering supplies for multiple activities at a time.
 I use plastic containers and bags to organize activities so they are ready to go.
 This saves a ton of time and having everything ready means I’m more likely to follow through on making the activities happen.
 Otherwise, I tend to put them off because I don’t have time at that moment to pull together what I need.

 This page contains affiliate links (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more).
 I only share things I love and would recommend to my best friend.
 Click here to read my full disclosure policy.